qnub/docker-rtmp-multistream/docs/quickstart.md

 # Quick Start Guide
-This guide serves as a quick start for setting up the relay and streaming to Twitch and YouTube.
+This guide serves as a quick start for setting up the relay and streaming to YouTube with high quality and transcode to Twitch and/or KICK.
 For more detailed information, visit the [full documentation](README.md) page.

 ## 1. Configure Streams
+On any supporting platform configure stream parameters.

 ### Twitch
 Open your [Twitch dashboard](https://dashboard.twitch.tv) and click on 'Stream Manager' to configure your stream details.

+### KICK
+Open your [KICK dashboard](https://dashboard.kick.com) and click on 'Stream' to configure your stream details.

 ### YouTube
 Open your [YouTube dashboard](https://studio.youtube.com) and click on 'Go Live' to configure your stream details.